 This rutabaga and meat pie was brought to the copper mining area of Michigan’s Upper Peninsula by Cornish immigrants in the 1800’s We have embraced it as our own ever since.
 The traditional Michigan Yooper hometown way to enjoy this buttery crust creation is with two hands.
 If you’re a student at Michigan Technological University in Houghton you can expect to see the Pasty in your freshman dorm.

 Pasties are a great cool-weather treat.
 Check out our Michigan Tech Pasty Recipe.

 *Yooper; those living in Michigan’s Upper Peninsula

-There is no other uniquely Hometown Michigan food that will spark arguments then Michiganders’ love of Coney dogs.
+There is no other uniquely Hometown Michigan food that will spark arguments other than Michiganders’ love of Coney dogs.
 Brought to Michigan by Greek immigrants who passed through New York in the early 1900s, the Michigan style Coney dog consists of a grilled natural casing hot dog sitting on a steamed bun that has been smothered in meat sauce and topped with mustard and onions.
-The variations of this concoction are endless however, there are four basic Coney Island styles are found in the Great Lake State.
+The variations of this concoction are endless; however, there are four basic Coney Island styles found in the Great Lake State.